hiibolt/KnowledgeBase/pages/Key Speaker Notes - Feb 7th.md

 	  Splitting the model into channels with each having their own relation type and aggregating into a singular model produces a far more accurate final model.
 	- ### Learning From Noisy Sequences
 	  We may want to imitate decision-making commonly used by experts.
 This can boost the learning of neural agents, vastly improving their efficiency.

+	  It's important to note that some data is unclean.
+What then?
+	  We must use different segments differently according.

+	  First, we must disentangle the